My chosen pronouns are she/her.

 |Room: R3.17 (Ramphal Building)|

 BA in English Literature (University of Sheffield); MA in Nineteenth-Century Studies (University of Sheffield); PhD in English Literature (University of Sheffield); Postgraduate Certificate in Higher Education (University of Nottingham)

-My current research focuses on socialist print culture in the late nineteenth and early twentieth century, particularly in the poetry of the so-called 'socialist revival'.
+Other research is on socialist print culture in the late nineteenth and early twentieth century, particularly in the poetry of the so-called 'socialist revival'.
 I'm interested in debates in the socialist press about poetic voice, form, aesthetic and canon, and how these discussions were integrated in nuanced ways into debates about the nature and purpose of socialism itself.
 More generally, I'm concerned with the relationship between art and radical political and social movements in different time periods.